YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 ##### Workshop Objectives

- + **Concept**: Introduce text corpus preparation, lexicon-based word counting, algorithm-based word counting, and topic modeling.
+ + **Concept**: Introduce text preparation, lexicon-based word counting, algorithm-based word counting, and topic modeling.
  + **Application**: Demonstrate how to use Python to apply these techniques to Yelp review dataset.
  + **Experience**: Give students hands-on experience through three exerises during the workshop.